florianmattana/hugo/content/posts/fp4-fused-attention-kernel-sm120.md

 ### Validation

-I set up a test: A = 8.0 everywhere, B = 1.0 everywhere.
+Test: A = 8.0 everywhere, B = 1.0 everywhere.
 Scale for A: `max_abs` = 8.0, `ceil(log2(8))` = 3, UE8M0 byte = 130 = `0x82` (scale = 8).
 Scale for B: `max_abs` = 1.0, `ceil(log2(1))` = 0, UE8M0 byte = 127 = `0x7F` (scale = 1).
 After dividing A by 8, every element becomes 1.0, encoded as `0x08`.
 The MMA computes 32 x (1.0 x 1.0) = 32.0, then the hardware applies the scales: 32.0 x 8 x 1 = 256.0.

 The kernel printed 256.0.
 The block scaling pipeline works end to end.

 ### The trade-off

 On SM120, each scale factor covers a block of 32 elements along the K dimension.
-If one element is an outlier, say 100.0 in a block where everything else is around 1.0 the scale gets set to 128 and all the small values round to zero after division.
+If one element is an outlier, say 100.0 in a block where everything else is around 1.0, the scale gets set to 128 and all the small values round to zero after division.
 Smaller blocks would preserve more detail, but `scale_vec::1X` is all we get on this hardware.
 It is a real limitation, and for attention (where softmax creates sharp distributions), it matters.
-I will revisit this when profiling the full kernel.

----

-The kernel now has three validated building blocks: `encode_fp4_e2m1`,`compute_scale_ue8m0`, and the inline PTX MMA call.
+The kernel now has three validated building blocks: `encode_fp4_e2m1`, `compute_scale_ue8m0`, and the inline PTX MMA call.
 The next step is loading Q, K, V tiles into shared memory and wiring everything together into the fused attention loop.

 ---

-## 8. Assembling the Kernel: Where Things Got Real
+## 7. Assembling the Kernel

 The three building blocks worked in isolation.
-Encoding, scaling, MMA, all validated with hardcoded test values.
+Encoding, scaling, MMA — all validated with hardcoded test values.
 Now I had to wire them together into an actual kernel that loads real data from VRAM, quantizes it on the fly, and runs the Tensor Core multiply.
 This is where the gap between "I have working pieces" and "I have a working kernel" became very real.

-### The first decision: how much shared memory
+### The shared memory layout

 Section 4 laid out the budget: if Q and K staging buffers are live at the same time, that is 80.5 KB before V. Too much.